-The College schedules classes on a quarter system which has the following characteristics:
+The College schedules classes on a quarter system that has the following characteristics:

-- A. A college quarter consists of eight to twelve weeks. - B. A college week consists of five academic days or, in an evening program, five academic hours over two evenings.
-Weekend offerings are intensive and structured, generally beginning on Friday evening and involving study all day on Saturday and Sunday for two weekends.
-Preassignments are a part of the weekend offerings. - C. The college evaluates courses in terms of quarter hours of credit, which are related directly to the number of class hours per week. - D. A normal course load is 15-18 hours each quarter with the exception of abbreviated terms.
-Normally a student completes 45 quarter hours in a year. - E. A full-time student is one who is enrolled in a minimum of twelve (12) quarter hours of GMC academic or institutional resident credit in a normal or abbreviated quarter.
+- A. A college quarter consists of eight to twelve weeks. - B. A college week consists of five academic days, or, five academic hours over two evenings (in an evening program).
+Weekend offerings are intensive and structured, generally beginning on Friday evening and involving study all day on Saturday and Sunday for a set number weekends.
+Pre-assignments are a part of the weekend offerings. - C. The college evaluates courses in terms of quarter hours of credit, which are related directly to the number of class hours per week. - D. A normal course load is 15-18 hours each quarter with the exception of abbreviated terms.
+Normally a student completes 45-quarter hours in a year. - E. A full-time student is one who is enrolled in a minimum of twelve (12) quarter hours of GMC academic or institutional resident credit in a normal or abbreviated quarter.

-A student may schedule a maximum of 19 quarter hours with permission of the division chairperson and faculty advisor, or in the case of the Distant Learning Center, permission must be received from the Assistant Dean or the Distant Learning Center Director.
+A student may schedule a maximum of 19-quarter hours

+with permission of the division chairperson and faculty advisor, or in the case of the Distant Learning Center, permission must be received from the Assistant Dean or the Distant Learning Center Director.